 Council makes every effort to keep the LLQP information regularly updated.
 Please check back often.

 Council is here to help.
 Your insurance licensee resources include compliance information such as licensee responsibilities; council rules; continuing education; disciplinary decisions and process; and other useful information for licensed individuals, partnerships, or corporations in BC.

 Council makes every effort to keep insurance licensee resources regularly updated.
 Please check back often.

 The Continuing Education (CE) Self-Tracker is a resource designed to help licensees keep track of their CE credits in one area within the Insurance Council’s online portal.
-The CE Self-Tracker is now available, where you can enter your CE information into the Insurance Council’s CE Self-Tracker for the 2022 licence period (June 1, 2021 to May 31, 2022) and future licence periods.

 The CE Self-Tracker is a way for licensees to view how many credits they have completed and how many are still required for the licence period by self-entering completed credits.
 The tracker automatically calculates outstanding credits for the licensing year including any carryover credits, if applicable.
 It detects your licence class and licensing deadline, taking the guesswork out.